-The following Specific Retirement Village Design and Siting Guidelines for North Lakes are to be complied with in the development of all housing types within Residential Sector Six:
+The following Specific Retirement Village Design and Siting Guidelines for North Lakes are to be complied with in the development of all housing types within Retirement Sector Two:

-8.2.1 General

-- .1 The site cover of the proposed retirement village will not exceed more than forty (40) percent of the total site area. - .2 The proposed buildings to be contained in the retirement village will have a minimum setback of 5 metres to all other road frontages to the subject site boundaries.

-8.2.2 Building Controls

-.1 The maximum Gross Floor Area (GFA) of the proposed retirement village does not exceed fifty - five (55) percent of the subject area.

-8.2.3 Landscaping

-- .1 A minimum of thirty (30) percent of the subject site area will be provided as landscaped open space. - .2 Landscape planting is to be provided, wherever practicable, to soften the appearance and give scale to dwellings and fences. - .3 Of that part of the sector not used for buildings, driveways and parking (ie. the balance area), the use of permeable or absorbent finishes, eg. grass, planting or garden beds, is to be maximised. - .4 Along the perimeter of the sector, trees and shrubs are to be planted of a species likely to grow to provide a landscape canopy between the buildings within the sector and the adjacent (external) properties and major roads.
+- 8.2.1 General - .1 The site cover of the proposed retirement village will not exceed more than forty (40) percent of the total site area. - .2 The proposed buildings to be contained in the retirement village will have a minimum setback of 5 metres to all other road frontages to the subject site boundaries. - 8.2.2 Building Controls - .1 The maximum Gross Floor Area (GFA) of the proposed retirement village does not exceed fifty five (55) percent of the subject area. - 8.2.3 Landscaping - .1 A minimum of thirty (30) percent of the subject site area will be provided as landscaped open space. - .2 Landscape planting is to be provided, wherever practicable, to soften the appearance and give scale to dwellings and fences. - .3 Of that part of the sector not used for buildings, driveways and parking (ie. the balance area), the use of permeable or absorbent finishes, eg. grass, planting or garden beds, is to be maximised. - .4 Along the perimeter of the sector, trees and shrubs are to be planted of a species likely to grow to provide a landscape canopy between the buildings within the sector and the adjacent (external) properties and major roads.
 This cross section must be addressed as part of the Landscape Planting Plan to be submitted with the material change in use. - .5 The final landscaping and planting within parks and private streets of the sector, including details on planting size, layout and density, must be carried out in conformity with Landscape and Planting Plans prepared in accordance with the requirements of this sector plan by a qualified Landscape Architect.
-These plans must be submitted to, and approved by, the Council at the time of lodging a development application for operational works or building works.
+These plans must be submitted to, and approved by, the Council at the time of lodging a development application for operational works or building works. - .6 A minimum width of 3.0 metres for all landscape frontage treatments is to be provided. - .7 Where internal private roads present long vistas without significant variation, relief or articulation to the streetscape, significant landscape features are to be introduced to improve the amenity of the streetscape.
+Features such as feature street trees planted within road build outs, landscaping within build outs to the back of kerb, and the like, are to be introduced.